lisaannbyrne1/MSP2-AHI-Map/README.md

 The intension of this standalone page is to all farmers to find AHI approved trained veterinary practitioner in their area.
 The main aim is to have a centralised area for farmers to find their vets depending on the area they are trained in.

 ## Demo
-A live demo can be found here.
+A live demo can be found here
+assets/Demo.gif

 ## UX
 ### User stories